cronica-it/.github/profile/README.md

 ### Contact

-For discussion in English, please use the project [Discussions]() pages.
+For discussion in English, please use the GitHub [Discussions]() pages.

 For announcements and general discussions in Romanian, please use the Google Groups [cronica-it-ro](https://groups.google.com/u/1/g/cronica-it-ro).